darius-all-new/open-factory-assistant/README.md

 mkcert localhost
 ```

-You don't need to use mkcert.
+You don't need to use mkcert (it is an easy option though).
 Just make sure you have the key and cert files in the `certs` folder.

 ### Browser Compatibility

-For the best development experience:
+OpenFactoryAssistant is at an early stage so, for the best experience:

 - **Recommended Browser**: Google Chrome is the recommended browser for development and testing
 - **Other Browsers**: Firefox and Safari may have issues with self-signed certificates in development